viktor255/Kotol-webapp/README.md

-##README
+## Synopsis

+Boiller controller - web apllication to manage temperature of heating boiller.

+##Installation

-You need to have installed Node.js (tested version 9.11.1) and running local or remote MongoDB database
+You need to have installed Node.js (tested version 9.11.1) and running local or remote MongoDB database.

-##Configurations needed before first use:
+###Configurations needed before first use:

  - MongoDB database link, you can run MongoDB local or remote - provide link to variable 'urlLink' in 'app.js' file
  - Url application link, local or remote - provide link to variable 'urlLink' in both 'auth.service.ts' and 'timeConfig.service.ts' files
  - run 'npm install' to install dependencies

-##How to run:
+###How to run:

  - to start backend run 'npm start'
  - to start Angular front-end in dev mode run 'npm run build'